aihpi/sketch2image/README.md

 - [Excalidraw](https://excalidraw.com/) for the drawing interface
 - [Hugging Face](https://huggingface.co/) for hosting the pre-trained models
 - [ControlNet](https://github.com/lllyasviel/ControlNet) & [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter) for the sketch-to-image technology

+---
+[KI-Servicezentrum Berlin-Brandenburg](http://hpi.de/kisz) is funded by the Federal Ministry of Education and Research under the funding code 01IS22092.